 6. Sharing Design System & Libraries

-At any point in the design and prototyping process, Studio allows the user to sync directly to the InVision account to share and collaborate on the project.
+At any point in the design and prototyping process, Studio allows the user to sync directly to the InVision account to share and collaborate on the project by creating design systems.

 Once the designer has synced to InVision, they can view the prototype, gather feedback from stakeholders, and get developers what they need to begin building.